Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: Results and discussion

 These results confirm that the predictability of the Lorenz-63 system is closely related to the local reference state in the phase space and the forecasting horizon.
 In addition, the phase-space distribution of $\alpha_{\eta}$ shows some interesting features, namely: for short forecasting horizons the region where the Lorenz-63 attractor switches lobes seem to have low predictability (Fig.~\ref{fig:fig2}(a)), while for longer forecasting horizons, also the wings of the attractor become less predictable (Fig.~\ref{fig:fig2}(b,c)).
 These findings are consistent with previous studies on local predictability of Lorenz systems~\cite{nese1989quantifying,palmer1993extended}.
 Remarkably, for forecasting horizons twice the Lyapunov time, the overall system loses predictability (Fig.~\ref{fig:fig2}(e)).

 To further show how $\alpha_{\eta}$ reveals phase-space and time features that can be used for understanding the predictability of dynamical systems, we present the evolution of the average $\alpha_\eta$ for seven different clusters (or regions) of the Lorenz-63 attractor.
-These clusters are depicted in Fig.~\ref{fig:fig3_clusters}, and are obtained by applying a K-means clustering method to the Lorenz-63 data used for Fig.~\ref{fig:fig2}, similar to the one adopted in \cite{kaiser2014cluster}.
+These clusters are depicted in Fig.~\ref{fig:fig3_clusters}, and are obtained by applying a K-means clustering method to the Lorenz-63 data used for Fig.~\ref{fig:fig2}, similar to the one adopted in~\cite{kaiser2014cluster}.
 Interestingly, the clustering identifies portions of the attractor in the phase space that seem to match some of the observations made for Fig.~\ref{fig:fig2}.
 In particular, cluster 4 represents the region where trajectories are switching lobes, clusters 1, 2, 6, and 7 represent the wings of the attractor, while clusters 3 and 5 represent intermediate regions that contain features from the five clusters just described.
 We note how, as expected, cluster 4 has the lowest short-term predictability among the regions considered, with a sudden drop at short forecasting horizons (yellow line).
 The wings of the attractor follow, with clusters 2 (dark orange) and 6 (green) being the least predictable after cluster 4, immediately followed by clusters 1 (red) and 7 (blue).
 Clusters 3 and 5, after a sudden predictability drop similar to the one experienced for cluster 4, maintain relatively good predictability for larger forecasting horizons compared to all other clusters.
-This is confirmed, if we look at the area under each curve (AUC) reported in Figure~\ref{fig:fig3_clusters}, that represent the average predictability of each cluster with respect to the forecasting horizons, with clusters 3 and 5 having the highest average predictability, and cluster 4 the lowest.
+This is confirmed, if we look at the area under each curve (AUC) reported in Fig.~\ref{fig:fig3_clusters}, that represent the average predictability of each cluster with respect to the forecasting horizons, with clusters 3 and 5 having the highest average predictability, and cluster 4 the lowest.

-We also note that, despite the general trend of predictability decreasing as the prediction horizon increases, it is interesting to note that $\alpha_{\eta}$ does not always decrease monotonically.
-There are instances showing returns of predictability, as also reported in \cite{smith1999uncertainty}, and as reflected more clearly in Fig.~\ref{fig:fig3_clusters}(b); see also discussion above regarding the relationship between the definitions provided in Eqs. \ref{eq:conditional} and \ref{Lyapunovfinite}.
+We also note that, despite the general trend of predictability decreasing as the prediction horizon increases, $\alpha_{\eta}$ does not always decrease monotonically.
+There are instances showing returns of predictability, as also reported in~\cite{smith1999uncertainty}, and as reflected more clearly in Fig.~\ref{fig:fig3_clusters}(b); see also discussion above regarding the relationship between the definitions provided in Eqs.~\ref{eq:conditional} and~\ref{Lyapunovfinite}.